Board Meeting Highlights for August 2019

 - Financial Reporting and Budget Development, Superintendent of Finance, Glen Regier

-As well as the noted objectives and achievements, the senior administration was involved in the successful coordination and management of elementary and secondary schools, environmental issues, staff wellness initiatives, and planning activities such as boundary reviews.
+As well as the noted objectives and achievements, the senior administration was involved in the successful coordination and management of elementary and secondary schools, environmental issues, staff wellness initiatives, and planning and accommodation activities.

 Annual Capital/Renewal Projects Update

-Paul Scinocca, the board’s Operations Officer, provided trustees with an update of the construction and renewal work done over the summer, as numerous projects took place at schools across the district.
+Operations Officer Paul Scinocca provided the Board with an update of the construction and renewal work done over the summer, as numerous projects took place at schools across the district.

-This summer’s work included three child care buildings, two elementary school additions, major renovations at five elementary schools and two secondary schools, numerous energy upgrades, and additional work including roofing, paving, mechanical, electrical and accessibility projects.
+This summer’s work included major renovations at five elementary schools and three secondary schools, technology shop upgrades, upgrades to nine Library Learning Commons, numerous energy upgrades, and additional work including roofing, paving, mechanical, and electrical projects.

 About the Upper Grand District School Board

 The Upper Grand District School Board serves approximately 34,000 students through 65 elementary schools and 11 secondary schools in the City of Guelph, County of Wellington and County of Dufferin.
 The UGDSB covers the ancestral and traditional territories of the Mississaugas of the Credit, the Six Nations of the Grand River, and Saugeen Ojibway Nation Territories.
 Student success is the goal of over 3,000 dedicated teaching and support staff who are aided by the contributions of caring volunteers and community partners.